lairdrt/rpi-pico-freertos/README.md

 `cp myapp.uf2 /media/myuser/RPI-RP2`

 ## Using coreJSON Library
 The [coreJSON](https://github.com/FreeRTOS/coreJSON) library is not included in the standard distrubution of FreeRTOS (for the Pico).
-So, you have to add in manually.
+So, you have to add it manually.

 ### Add the Source Files
 1. Copy the [core_json.c](https://github.com/FreeRTOS/coreJSON/blob/8d216b5876ba6953e8b60a20d32eae62992d09fe/source/core_json.c) file to the `~/freertos-pico/FreeRTOS-Kernel` directory.